bkw777/REX_ATF/HDL/Compile_HDL.md

 [pof2jed.txt](pof2jed.txt)
 ```
 $ cd output_files
-$ pof2jed rexbrd -verbose -device 1504as -JTAG on -TDI_PULLUP -TMS_PULLUP
+$ pof2jed rexbrd -verbose -device 1504as -JTAG on -TDI_PULLUP -TMS_PULLUP -pin_keep
 ```

-This produces a `*.jed` which could be used by ATMISP to program a ATF1504ASL if you have a ATDH1150USB programmer.
+This produces a `*.jed` which could be used by ATMISP to program a ATF1504ASL if you had an ATDH1150USB programmer.

 ## Convert JED to SVF
 ATMISP can not program the JED to the chip with any other kind of programmer except exactly a $90 ATDH1150USB, but it can read the JED and write out a SVF file.